 [Employee name]

 We have received a formal complaint against your unethical conduct at work.
-While the allegations against you are being investigated, you are hereby suspended for a period of one week effective immediately.
+You are hereby suspended for a period of one week, effective immediately, while the allegations against you are under investigation.

 During this time, the investigation team led by Mr. Jack Simon shall review your case and may contact you for information.
 You are expected to cooperate with him and explain your actions to ensure a fair and reasonable decision.

-The suspension shall be paid since the investigation is on-going.
+The suspension shall be paid while the investigation is ongoing.
 This may change in the future.
-You must not discuss the proceedings of the investigation nor the allegations against you with any co-worker or employee of the organization other than the investigation team.
-Once the disciplinary decision for suspension is communicated to you, you may submit a review application.
+You must not discuss the investigation proceedings or the allegations against you with any co-worker or employee of the organization, except members of the investigation team.
+Once the disciplinary decision of suspension has been communicated to you, you may submit an application for review.

 Sincerely,